alttch/eva-hmi-block_ui/doc/overriding.rst

 * **embedded** *1* or *friendly* (see below)
-* **k** EVA SFA API key (not required if you use basic authentication or log into to HMI Block UI separately)
+* **k** EVA SFA API key (not required if you use basic authentication or log in to HMI Block UI in parallel browser session)

 If both HMI Block UI and 3rd party UI run on the same domain (e.g. via common front-end), you may set *embedded=friendly*.
 This will allow HMI Block UI to